dhruv2603/Suntracker-on-Mobile-Robot/README.md

 ## Highlighting features
   * The vehicle can traverse slopes of upto 45&#176; gradient
-  * Steps of height 15cm can be climbed by the vehicle
+  * Obstacles of height 15cm can be overcome by the vehicle
   * Suntracker increases energy trapping efficiency by 38.96%.

 ## Paper